-To draw a grass, use short slightly curved line as shown below.
-Make the distant grass smaller than one closer.
+To draw a grass, use short slightly curved lines with a ‘root‘ as shown below.
+Make the distant grass smaller than one closer as per perspective.
 Also, vary their density to add more interest to the drawing.

 Above, grass is drawn without a ‘ground form’, i.e. there is no indication of ground plain.
 It is always more effective to create ‘ground form’ and draw grass on it.
 To create flat ground form, use horizontal parallel lines as shown below.
 Also vary the horizontal length of these lines with their length increasing towards the viewer.
 This reinforces feeling of distance in the drawing.
 Draw grass on these lines.
 These lines give more definition to the ground and add overall interest in addition to giving sense of distance in the drawing.

 Remember not to over do it.
 It is the ‘suggestion’ of grass that matters.
 You don’t have to cover the whole ground with grass.
 Instead, aim to give ‘suggestion’ of grass as shown above and the mind interprets it appropriately.
 You can find many other examples in Mini-Landscapes.
 My workbooks also contain additional content and hands on exercises to practice drawing ground cover.

 Drawing Grass: Use ‘Suggestion’: